improbllamazar/harry-potter-gen-z/book_1/chapter_3.md

 “Let me see it!” demanded Dudley.

 “OUT!” roared Uncle Vernon, and he took both Harry and Dudley by the scruffs of their necks and yeeted them into the hall, slamming the kitchen door behind them.
-Harry and Dudley promptly had a lil sissy-fight over who would listen at the keyhole; Dudley won, so Harry, his glasses dangling from one ear, lay flat on his stomach to peep through the crack between door and floor.
-Harry considered venting into the room like the sussy imposter he was, but eventually decided against it.
+Harry and Dudley promptly had a lil sissy-fight over who would listen at the keyhole; Dudley won, so Harry, his glasses dangling from one ear, lay flat on his stomach to take a gander through the crack.
+Harry considered venting into the room like the sussy imposter he was, but eventually decided nah.

 “Vernon,” Aunt Petunia was saying in a quivering voice, “look at the address — how could they possibly know where he sleeps?
-You don’t think they’re watching the house?”
+You don’t think they’re stalking the house?”

 “Watching — spying — might be following us,” muttered Uncle Vernon wildly.

 “But what should we do, Vernon?
-Should we write back?
+Should we reply?
 Tell them we don’t want —”

 Harry could see Uncle Vernon’s shiny, drippy black shoes pacing up and down the kitchen.

 “No,” he said finally.
 “No, we’ll ghost 'em.
-If they don’t get an answer… Yes, that’s best… we won’t do anything…”
+If they don’t get an answer… Yes, that’s best… we won’t do nada…”

 “But —”

 “I’m not having one in the house, Petunia!
-Didn’t we swear when we took him in we’d gatekeep that dangerous nonsense?”
+Didn’t we pinkie-promise when we took him in we’d gatekeep that dangerous nonsense?”

 That evening when he got back from adulting for money, Uncle Vernon did something he’d never done before; he visited Harry in his cupboard.

 “Where’s my letter?” said Harry, the moment Uncle Vernon had squeezed through the door.
 “Who’s writin' me?”

 “No one.
 It was addressed to you by mistake,” said Uncle Vernon shortly.
-“I have burned it.”
+“I have arsoned it.”

-“It was not a mistake,” said Harry angrily, “it had my cupboard on it.”
+“That's cap,” said Harry angrily, “it had my cupboard on it.”

-“SILENCE!” yelled Uncle Vernon, and a couple of spiders fell from the ceiling.
+“SILENCE!” yelled Uncle Vernon, and a couple of spiders plonked from the ceiling.
 He took a few deep breaths and then forced his face into a smile, which looked quite painful.

 “Er — yes, Harry — about this cupboard.
 Your aunt and I have been thinking… you’re really getting a bit big for it… we think it might be nice if you moved into Dudley’s second bedroom.

 “Why?” said Harry.

 “Don’t ask questions!” snapped his uncle.
-“Take this stuff upstairs, now.”
+“Take ur shit upstairs, now.”

-The Dursleys’ house had four bedrooms: one for Uncle Vernon and Aunt Petunia, one for visitors (usually Uncle Vernon’s sister, Marge), one where Dudley slept, and one where Dudley kept all the toys and things that wouldn’t fit into his first bedroom.
+The Dursleys’ house had four bedrooms: one for Uncle Vernon and Aunt Petunia, one for visitors (usually Uncle Vernon’s sister, Marge), one where Dudley slept, and one where Dudley kept all the crap that wouldn’t fit into his first bedroom.
 It only took Harry one trip upstairs to move everything he owned from the cupboard to this room.
 He sat down on the bed and stared around him.
 Nearly everything in here was broken.
-The month-old video camera was lying on top of a small, working tank Dudley had once driven over the next door neighbor’s dog; in the corner was Dudley’s first-ever television set, which he’d put his foot through when his favorite program had been canceled; there was a large birdcage, which had once held a parrot that Dudley had swapped at school for a real air rifle, which was up on a shelf with the end all bent because Dudley had sat on it.
+The month-old video camera was lying on top of a small, working tank Dudley had once driven over the next door neighbor’s dog; in the corner was Dudley’s first-ever television set, which he’d put his foot through when his favorite program had been canceled; there was a large birdcage, which had once held a parrot that Dudley had swapped at school for a real air rifle, which was up on a shelf with the end all bent because Dudley sat his dumpy on it.
 Other shelves were full of books.
 They were the only things in the room that looked as though they’d never been touched.

-From downstairs came the sound of Dudley bawling at his mother, “I don’t want him in there… I need that room… make him get out…”
+From downstairs came the sound of Dudley bitching at his mum, “I don’t want him in there… I need that room… make him get out…”

 Harry sighed and stretched out on the bed.
 Yesterday he’d have given anything to be up here.
 Today he’d rather be back in his cupboard with that letter than up here without it.

-Next morning at breakfast, everyone was rather quiet.
+Next morning at breakfast, nobody said squat.
 Dudley was in shock.
-He’d screamed, whacked his father with his Smelting stick, been sick on purpose, kicked his mother, and thrown his tortoise through the greenhouse roof, and he still didn’t have his room back.
+He’d screamed, whacked his father with his Smelting stick, been sick on purpose, kicked his mother, and yeeted his tortoise through the greenhouse roof, and he still didn’t have his room back.
 Harry was thinking about this time yesterday and bitterly wishing he’d opened the letter in the hall.
 Uncle Vernon and Aunt Petunia kept looking at each other darkly.

 When the mail arrived, Uncle Vernon, who seemed to be trying to be nice to Harry, made Dudley go and get it.
 They heard him banging things with his Smelting stick all the way down the hall.
 Then he shouted, “There’s another one!
 ‘Mr. H. Potter, The Smallest Bedroom, 4 Privet Drive —’”

-With a strangled cry, Uncle Vernon leapt from his seat and ran down the hall, Harry right behind him.
+With a strangled cry, Uncle Vernon leapt from his seat and waddled at high speed down the hall, Harry right behind him.
 Uncle Vernon had to wrestle Dudley to the ground to get the letter from him, which was made difficult by the fact that Harry had grabbed Uncle Vernon around the neck from behind.
 After a minute of confused fighting, in which everyone got hit a lot by the Smelting stick, Uncle Vernon straightened up, gasping for breath, with Harry’s letter clutched in his hand.

 “Go to your cupboard — I mean, your bedroom,” he wheezed at Harry.
 “Dudley — go — just go.”

 Harry walked round and round his new room.
 Someone knew he had moved out of his cupboard and they seemed to know he hadn’t received his first letter.
 Surely that meant they’d try again?
 And this time he’d make sure they didn’t fail.
 He had a plan.

 The repaired alarm clock rang at six o’clock the next morning.
 Harry turned it off quickly and dressed silently.
 He mustn’t wake the Dursleys.
-He stole downstairs without turning on any of the lights.
+He stole downstairs in darkness.

 He was going to wait for the postman on the corner of Privet Drive and get the letters for number four first.
 His heart hammered as he crept across the dark hall toward the front door —